SystemFw/blog/content/staging/paxos-failures.md

 btw we can explain the happy path case first, where we just contact a different majority of servers.

 ### Write Repair (we do allow rewriting)

+this requires some inductive reasoning, show example with two majorities, and explain how the only way a second value could have appeared is if a writer didn't read any value from a majority, which means one doesn't exist, as per the previous rule.

 ---